QubesOS/qubes-doc/troubleshooting/uefi-troubleshooting.md

 01. In GRUB menu<sup id="a1-1">[1](#f1)</sup>, select "Troubleshoot", then "Boot from device", then press `e`.
 02. At the end of `chainloader` line add `/mapbs /noexitboot`.
-03. Perform installation normally, but not reboot system at the end yet.
+03. Perform installation normally, but don't reboot the system at the end yet.
 04. Go to `tty2` (Ctrl-Alt-F2).
 05. Enable `/mapbs /noexitboot` on just installed system.
 This step differs between Qubes releases: